 Amanda: Is there anything else that might help others spot PCH scams?

-Toni: The lack of punctuation and the vernacular of the writer was off.
+Toni: The lack of punctuation and the vernacular of the writer used was off.
 The fact that there was a third-party involved from England, UK, and that it was a securities company also raised my eyebrows.

 This PCH Scam used an address in the UK.
 Remember, PCH Headquarters are in Port Washington, New York!